 2. Use Pillows and Wedges

-Use foam wedges like these to help change their position throughout the day.
+Use foam wedges to help change their position throughout the day.

 Be careful also to avoid rubbing their skin against the bed sheets as this could cause a skin breaks which could then become infected.